Barry Hall: Boxing career

-In the middle of 2019, it was announced that Hall would make his professional boxing debut with the opponent being former rugby league footballer; Paul Gallen.
-In the lead up to the fight, Hall said of Gallen “I know it’s been painted as a code war, but even the support I’ve been getting off rugby league people has been overwhelming, He’s not a very liked human being … so I’ve got a lot of support".
+In the middle of 2019, it was announced that Hall would make his professional boxing debut at the age of 42 with his opponent being former rugby league footballer Paul Gallen.
+In the lead-up to the fight, Hall said of Gallen, "I know it’s been painted as a code war, but even the support I’ve been getting off rugby league people has been overwhelming, He’s not a very liked human being … so I’ve got a lot of support.”
 The fight ended in a draw.

 In June 2021 Hall confirmed he will undertake another two fights.
 Hall squared off against Sonny Bill Williams in his second professional fight on March 23, 2022, in which the referee stopped the fight after Hall was dropped three times by Williams in the first round.
 Williams won by TKO.

 After a two year hiatus, Hall returned for his third professional fight on 10 July 2024, against another former rugby league player, Curtis Scott, in Wollongong.
 Hall was knocked out in 87 seconds by Scott, 21 years his junior, casting doubts on his future in the sport.